FoxSamu/json/README.md

 First you want a `dev.runefox.json.Json` instance.
 This instance is used to parse and serialize JSON trees.
 Each `Json` instance manages one specific configuration, if you need multiple configurations, you need multiple `Json` instances.
+There is a lot to configure.
+But not to worry, the `Json` class provides some quick factory methods for the most common configurations.

 ```java
 // Create a preconfigured JSON instance